 Because Jack wasn’t necessarily the perfect dog to bring a baby home to, I was a little worried about how he would get along with this new human that would be entering our home, but more importantly his home.
-He’s always been great with other kids in the neighborhood, but I thought I would do a little research on bringing a baby home with a dog.
-Some things I found helpful.
-Some not so much.
+He’s always been great with other kids in the neighborhood, but I thought I would do a little research on bringing a new baby home with a dog.
+Some things I found helpful; some not so much.
 Here are four things that worked well in our experience with bringing a baby home to our dog.

 Prepare a little ahead of time.